 Regular readers know that I like to keep you all informed about the backup solutions for my photos, and this month I came across a new product that I thought might help me.
-Sometimes I borrow gear from people to review, but in this case, I just went and purchased the OWC Mercury Elite Pro Dock, simply because it appeared to be both the perfect solution for my needs, and a wholly unique product on the market.
+Sometimes I borrow gear from people to review, but in this case, I just went and purchased the OWC Gemini simply because it appeared to be both the perfect solution for my needs and a wholly unique product on the market.

 A Thunderbolt dock is usually just a small input/output box that allows you to connect many different devices to it and send all of them to the computer via a single Thunderbolt or USB-C cable.
 See my review of the CalDigit TS3 Plus Thunderbolt dock as another example.
-Docks are particularly useful when your main computer is a laptop because it allows you to easily connect a monitor, network cable, multiple USB devices and Thunderbolt devices all via a single cable.
+Docks are particularly useful when your main computer is a laptop because it allows you to easily connect a monitor, network cable, multiple USB devices and Thunderbolt devices via a single cable.
 Many docks will even deliver power to your laptop via the same Thunderbolt 3 cable.

 The OWC Gemini is similar to a regular Thunderbolt 3 dock, with one main difference: It also has space for two 3.5″ hard drives (or SSDs), which can be configured as a hardware RAID or JBOD device with the following options: